 How did the New Requirements Impact Staffing?

-According to the requirements, individuals who were currently employed as the designated Director of Food and Nutrition Services prior to November 28, 2016 still have until November 28, 2021 to meet the staffing requirements outlined by CMS.
+According to the requirements, individuals who were currently employed as the designated Director of Food and Nutrition Services prior to November 28, 2016 would have until November 28, 2021 to meet the staffing requirements outlined by CMS.
+These individuals must now meet these staffing requirements.
 Individuals hired between November 28, 2016 and November 28, 2017 had a one-year window to meet these staffing requirements.
 This is no longer valid for new Foodservice Directors hired after November 28, 2017.

-Current foodservice managers may already be eligible to sit for the CDM, CFPP Credentialing Exam.
+Current foodservice managers may already be eligible to sit for the CBDM Credentialing Exam.
 Learn about exam eligibility HERE.